rsmelton/Animated-CSS-Cards/README.md

 # Animated-CSS-Cards
-Created some cards using HTML/CSS
+Created some cards using HTML/CSS by following Kyle Cooks(WebDevSimplified) tutorial.